Scientific and IT Facilities

 The high-throughput, large-scale biological research undertaken at Sanger is a central defining characteristic distinguishing our science from that of most research institutes and universities.
 Carrying out science at this scale is critically dependent upon the existence of major core facilities and platforms organised into complex pipelines.
 These require substantial infrastructure, expert organisation and professional management.

 Sanger’s data production platforms are organised into a single management structure.
 This ensures that we have refined processes and ensures that we have appropriate levels of investment and manning, with robust forward-planning and realistic targets.
 The activities of each major core facility in Scientific Operations are overseen and advised on by a Committee of Faculty with relevant interest and expertise.

-The Scientific Operations Customer Relationship Manager, Cordelia Langford, is responsible for developing and managing the strategic interface between the whole of the Scientific Operations and the research customer base.
+Scientific Operations is led by Cordelia Langford, who is responsible for overseeing the work of all Scientific Operations teams and managing the department's strategic interface with the research customer base.